9 Reasons Why Cell Phone Signals Suddenly Go Bad

 6) Weather

 Shockingly, weather can affect cell service.
 Cell phones transmit and receive electromagnetic waves.
 Weather phenomena, such as humidity, thunder, lightning, wind, rain, snow, and ice, disrupt the waves, degrading performance.
+It’s an important reminder that the impact varies not only depending on the specific weather event but also on the existing signal strength in your area.

 7) Blocking Your Antenna

 A decrease in signal strength due to blocking the antenna may not be noticeable in areas with strong reception.
-However, it can make a huge difference in near dead zone environments.
+However, it can make a huge difference in near-dead zone environments.

 TIP: Find the location of your antenna and avoid blocking it with your hand or a magnetic phone mount plate.
 Try not to use thick or metal cases that can hinder the amount of signal the antenna receives.

-8) Low Battery
+9) Low Battery

 Cellular phones need energy to maintain a connection with a cell tower.
 They may struggle sending and receiving a strong signal when the battery is low.